digital-cargo/good-practice-truck-preadvice/README.md

 - **Compelete implementations**: This good practice includes sample code to support knowledge transfer, it does not provide detailed implementation or out-of-the-box software.
 - **Comparison with other standards**: This good practice describes the implementation with the ONE Record Standard.
 A comparison with other standards in the industry is not covered.
 - **Vendor-specific implementations**: This document focuses on the standard itself and does not address specific third-party tools or solutions based on the ONE Record standard.
-- **Complete technical specifications**: This document focuses solely on the ONE Record aspects pertinent to shipment tracking and doesn't encompass the entire technical breadth of the standard.
+- **Complete technical specifications**: This document focuses solely on the ONE Record aspects pertinent to the TruckPreAdvice and doesn't encompass the entire technical breadth of the standard.
 - **Industry-wide statistics**: This document does not provide exhaustive industry data or statistics on the adoption or performance of the ONE Record standard.

 As the industry evolves, it is imperative for stakeholders to keep up to date on subsequent versions or changes to the standard.